Preface: The Future of Short Track Auto Racing

 Extensive effort must be spent researching how to connect and engage with current and forthcoming generations.
 It’s significant to understand the younger audience’s expectations, desires, and motives in order to capture their hearts and minds.

 Too many track operators expect people to sit in one spot and be content for 3-4 hours watching cars go around in circles.
 Hardcore fans can endure it but even they could use relief from the monotony every so often.
 There is an urgent need to attract new fans, and new fans need more stimulus.
 It is important to focus on the future generations of attendees and to keep an emphasis on steady growth of the racing community.
 Extensive, exhaustive, repetitive race night schedules and a lack of mobility at a venue is often a turn off for existing fans, and quite possibly a repellent for new fans.

 Modern day fans need mobility.
 They prefer movement rather than to sit in one spot for an extended period of time.
-Facilities should seek to create explorable and social activities than simply watching the cars on the track.
-This includes gaming areas, historical displays, track stores, up close pit viewing, beer gardens, and social areas distant enough to temporarily remove themselves from the volume of race car engines.
+Facilities should seek to create more explorable and social activities than simply watching the cars on the track.
+This includes gaming areas, historical displays, track stores, play areas for the kids, up close pit viewing, beer gardens, and social areas distant enough to temporarily remove themselves from the volume of race car engines.